-- Tremors exaggerated by external stimuli (mustering, humans, dogs, vehicles and other sources of noise).
+- tremors exaggerated by external stimuli such as mustering, humans, dogs, vehicles and other sources of noise

-- Loss of coordination and control over direction of movement, stiff gait, arched back.
+- loss of coordination and control over direction of movement, a stiff gait and arched back.

-- Deaths resulting from mishaps due to a lack of coordination eg drowning in dams.
+- deaths resulting from mishaps due to a lack of coordination such as drowning in dams.

 Strategies to prevent perennial ryegrass toxicosis

-A risk management plan should be prepared on properties with perennial ryegrass dominant pastures in winter rainfall regions, especially if perennial ryegrass toxicosis has been problem in the past.
+A risk management plan should be prepared on properties with perennial ryegrass dominant pastures in winter rainfall regions.
+This is especially important if perennial ryegrass toxicosis has been problematic in the past.

 Pastures can be oversown with vigorous cultivars of legumes and/or other non-toxic grass species to dilute the toxin.
 The optimum solution to perennial ryegrass toxicosis may be to renovate pastures after first eliminating old perennial ryegrass plants and seeds that contain the 'wild type' endophyte fungus from the environment.